Risk management for people with inherited CDKN2A mutations

 - Before undergoing screening, people should have a conversation with their doctor about the potential benefits, risks, costs and limitations of screening.

-- NCCN recommends that the screening be performed in an experienced facility, ideally under research conditions.
+- NCCN recommends that the screening be performed in an experienced facility.

 If you are a person with a CDKN2A mutation, you can find peer support through the following resources: